Opponents of French surveillance law race to get support for review

 Gilles Babinet, a technology entrepreneur who represents France in a committee to advance the European Union’s digital agenda, told Les Echos newspaper that the law granted powers to the government far beyond what the NSA was alleged to have done in monitoring Facebook and Hotmail.

-“We criticized PRISM but here we are going much further,” said Babinet, referring to the NSA code name for the spying program.
+“We criticised PRISM but here we are going much further,” said Babinet, referring to the NSA code name for the spying programme.

 “We are instituting a state of constant surveillance.”